KernelDeimos/fishpool/README.md

 - [check!] individual group page
 - [check!] make a project
-- view all projects in a group
+- [check!] view all projects in a group

-- individual project page
+- [nix] individual project page
 - upload a file into a project
 - view all files in a project